Diamond Dove vs Coturnix Quail: Complete Comparison (2026)

 Temperament and Personality Differences

 The temperament contrast between Diamond Dove and Coturnix Quail is one of the most significant factors in choosing between these birds.
 Diamond Dove is characterized by a friendly personality, while Coturnix Quail tends toward friendly traits.
 In daily life, this means Diamond Dove owners typically experience a bird that leans toward friendly behavior, while Coturnix Quail owners find their bird more inclined toward friendly tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+Pick based on personality and lifestyle fit, not on an imagined ranking of the two temperaments.

 Best for Families with Children